Trello

 We feel like Atlassian acquired Trello to have some type of solution in the project management space, so that they can try to get teams to use and rely on the entire Atlassian suite.
 Essentially, turning the parent company more into an all-in-one solution, by leveraging many different software solutions, along with native integrations.

 We're hard-pressed to recommend Trello for that reason, unless your team is heavily reliant on the Atlassian software stack.
-If you're not, then pretty much any project manager on our top project management list will serve you better.
+If you're not, then pretty much any project manager on our best project management list will serve you better.